Triduum: Symbols, Resources & Sanity

 Dr. James Farwell, Prof. of Theology, VTS & Dr. Juan M.C.
 Oliver, Custodian of the BCP engaged in conversation about the season of Easter.
 Their reflections were followed by a conversation with two responders from parish settings: Rev. Emily Garcia, Church of Our Redeemer, Lexington MA. and Rev. Jennifer Zogg, Church of the Epiphany, Rumford, RI.
 Participants will then broke into facilitated small groups.

-Marilyn Haskel is a musician, teacher, and composer.
-She values the Congregational voice in music-making, and her work at St. Paul’s Chapel in New York reflects that commitment.
+Marilyn Haskel is a musician, teacher, and composer who values the Congregational voice in music-making.
+Her work at St. Paul’s Chapel in New York reflected that commitment.

-The Influence of Vatican II’s Constitution on the Sacred Liturgy on the Anglican Communion – 50 Years Later.
-December 17, 2013
+The Influence of Vatican II’s Constitution on the Sacred Liturgy on the Anglican Communion – 50 Years Later

 Paul F. Bradshaw and John F. Baldovin, S.J., two of the world’s leading liturgical scholars, led our first webinar.